flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 #### Example 1

-This runway can be used for landing with the given circumstances and full flaps in all braking configurations (low, medium, max manual).
+This runway can be used for landing in the given circumstances and full flaps in all braking configurations (low, medium, max manual).

 ![flyPad Performance Calculator Landing](../../../fbw-a32nx/assets/flypados3/performance-landing-ok.png "flyPad Performance Calculator Landing"){loading=lazy}

 #### Example 2

 This runway's landing distance available is long enough to be used for landing with full flaps only and with max manual braking.
 Be aware that there might be other restrictions that prohibit landing of an A320neo on this airport/runway.

 ![flyPad Performance Calculator Landing](../../../fbw-a32nx/assets/flypados3/performance-landing-maxok.png "flyPad Performance Calculator Landing"){loading=lazy}

 #### Example 3

-This runway can't be used for landing with the given circumstances.
+This runway can't be used for landing in the given circumstances.
 It is similar to Example 2 but has a higher weight and therefore higher approach speed.

 ![flyPad Performance Calculator Landing](../../../fbw-a32nx/assets/flypados3/performance-landing-notok.png "flyPad Performance Calculator Landing"){loading=lazy}